sc-forks/solidity-coverage/README.md

 prefer to control which Truffle version your tests are run with, please see the FAQ for [running truffle as a local dependency](https://github.com/sc-forks/solidity-coverage/blob/master/docs/faq.md#running-truffle-as-a-local-dependency).

 + Solidity fixtures / mocks / tests stored in the `tests/` directory are no longer supported.
-If your suite uses native Soldity testing or accesses contracts via mocks stored in `tests/` (a la Zeppelin), coverage will trigger test errors because it's unable to rewrite your contract ABI's appropriately.
+If your suite uses native Soldity testing or accesses contracts via mocks stored in `tests/` (a la Zeppelin), coverage will trigger test errors because it's unable to rewrite your contract ABIs appropriately.
 Mocks should be relocated to the root folder's `contracts` directory.
 More on why this is necessary at issue [146](https://github.com/sc-forks/solidity-coverage/issues/146)

 ### Network Configuration